SLUGIS/FDOP/README.md

 -	In the ERC Percentile Graph the threshold line should be drawn a the point in which the large fire data starts to rapidly increase.
 -	In the ERC Probability Graph directly below, the threshold line should be drawn through the data point that you clicked before, which is the point at which large fires start to increase.
 -	If the threshold line is not drawn at the necessary position on the graphs adjust the threshold value in the ‘Class Lower Limits’ window to determine the appropriate preparedness threshold value.
-- Complete this process for both FDRAs and record the appropriate threshold value in the Preparedness Level chart.
+- Complete this process for all FDRAs and record the appropriate threshold value in the Preparedness Level chart.

 ###Pocket Cards###
 ---